 Editor-at-Large of Wanderlust, the UK’s best adventure travel magazine, Phoebe Smith (PS) is a travel writer, broadcaster and presenter specialising in adventure, travel, camping, gear and the outdoors.
 In her latest endeavour, The Wilderness Cookbook, she shares her top tips for wilderness cooking and shows that not all camping recipes have to rely on pre-packed ingredients.

 Lizzie Carr (LC) is a natural-born adventurer, blogger and environmentalist.
 In 2016, she became the first person in history to paddleboard the length of England’s waterways solo and unsupported, and a year later she completed her next challenge – becoming the first woman to paddleboard across the English Channel.
 Since then, Lizzie has released her first book, Paddling Britain, which showcases 50 of the best paddling routes in the UK.
-She is also the founder of Plastic Patrol, a nationwide campaign to rid the UK’s waterways of plastic pollution.
+She is also the founder of Planet Patrol, a nationwide campaign to rid the UK’s waterways of plastic pollution.

 World Bike Girl Ishbel Holmes (IH) is a British-Iranian daredevil adventurer who is scared of spiders.
 In 2014, she set off to cycle the world and has so far pedalled across 16 countries in Europe and South America.
 Ishbel travels with a trailer that she uses to rescue animals as she goes, and her epic journey took an unexpected turn when she rescued and formed a lasting bond with a street dog named Lucy.
 She has since penned this heart-rending tale in her first book, Me, My Bike, and a Street Dog Named Lucy.